costoffreedom/costoffreedom-book/book/opening:freedom/costs-of-openness.md

 interesting.
 One of the downsides of open publishing is that spotting the interesting becomes harder, because there are no gatekeepers who polish, edit, review and perhaps reject the ugly dross.
 We have to use coding as a gatekeeper.
-Spotting references to Einstein, especially how he is wrong, let's us know that a physics paper is probably pseudoscience.
+Spotting references to Einstein, especially how he is wrong, lets us know that a physics paper is probably pseudoscience.
 The formatting of LaTeX as an indicator of seriousness, Microsoft Word as a sign of an enthusiastic but probably misguided amateur.
 But these codes are false, and occasionally as